Keyclic/keyclic-sdk/javascript-es6/docs/PersonApi.md

 <a name="cgetReviewRequestsByPerson"></a>
 # **cgetReviewRequestsByPerson**
-> FeedbackReviewRequestPagination cgetReviewRequestsByPerson(xKeyclicApp, person, opts)
+> ReviewRequestPagination cgetReviewRequestsByPerson(xKeyclicApp, person, opts)

 Retrieve all ReviewRequest resources.